brillozon/dynamodb/README.md

 # dynamodb - container with a local instance of dynamodb

-This project can be used to build a docker image that contains an instance of the local dynamodb source code.
-This image can then be used to serve as a dynamodb provider without needing access to the cloud or internet.
+This project can be used to build a docker image that contains an instance of the local DynamoDB source code.
+This image can then be used to serve as a DynamoDB provider without needing access to the cloud or internet.
 This can be useful for development or for execution in restricted environments.